terryaney/KatApp/readme.md

 numeric | numeric | If the value returned can be parsed into a number, a numeric value will be assigned to the property value.
 `true` or `false` | boolean |  If a value of `true` or `false` (case insensitive) is returned, a `boolean` value will be assigned to the property value.
 `json:{ name: value }` | object | If a value starting with `json:` is returned, the json text will be parsed and the resulting object will be assigned to the property value.
+`resource:key` | string | If a value starting with `resource:` is returned, the resource information will be passed to [getLocalizedString](#ikatappgetlocalizedstring) and the resulting string will be assigned to the property value.
 `eval [1,2]` | any | If a value starting with `eval ` is returned, the text following the `eval` prefix is _parsed and evaluated_ as Javascript and the resulting value (can be any type) is assigned to the property value.
 In the example shown here, an integer array of `[1,2]` would be assigned to the property.
 Assigning properties of type array are most common use of this syntax.
 `function () { ... }` | function: any | For API properties that can be assigned a function, if a value starting with `function ` is returned, it will be parsed as a valid function and assigned to the property.